Solving the Poisson equation using coupled Markov chains: Asymptotic variance estimation

 The $(i,j)$-th entry of that matrix can be written

-Therefore we can estimate multivariate asymptotic variances with the proposed technique, using pairs of independent unbiased signed measure approximations of $\pi$, and unbiased estimators of evaluations of each coordinate of the fishy function $g$.
+Therefore we can estimate multivariate asymptotic variances with the proposed UPAVE, using pairs of independent unbiased signed measure approximations of $\pi$, and unbiased estimators of evaluations of each coordinate of the fishy function $g$.